MicrosoftDocs/winrt-api/windows.ui.xaml.controls/scrollviewer.md

 ## -remarks

+> [!TIP]
+> For more info, design guidance, and code examples, see [Scroll viewer controls](/windows/uwp/design/controls-and-patterns/scroll-controls).

 [ScrollViewer](scrollviewer.md) is a container control that lets the user pan and zoom its content.

 <img alt="Scroll viewer control" src="images/controls/ScrollViewerBasic.png" />